lagtac/learn-project-0/README.md

 Being overwhelmed by the complexity of modern web dev tooling we decided to start a JS project from scratch to see where it goes.

+To do this we created a new profile on VS Code with no extensions, apart from git history.
+You can check the User settings later in this article.

+Starting our project from scratch, it goes like this:

 ```
 > mkdir [project name]
 > cd [project name]